High frequency current and post-partum perineal pain

 By Marine Golka, midwife

-Women who gave birth on the Nord hospital site during the inclusion period and were present at the same time as the researcher were invited to participate.
+Women who gave birth on the Nord hospital site during the inclusion period and were present at the same time as the researcher were invited to participate in the study.
 Only patients presenting with perineal lesions following vaginal delivery were invited to participate.
-In total, 96 patients were included in the period from 3 June 2016 to 30 September 2016 on the days when the researcher was present at the maternity services.
+In total, 96 patients were included in the study in the period from 3 June 2016 to 30 September 2016 on the days when the researcher was present at the maternity services.
 Among these patients, 31 were included in the group exposed to Winback treatment and 65 in the group without Winback treatment.

 The treatment was composed of applying a at probe to the perineum with rotating movements, with a return plate placed under the patient to allow the waves to work on the desired area.
 The sessions lasted ten minutes and were undertaken with the patient in a supine position with legs bent, the device set to a pre-set capacitive programme.